xgugeng/cpp-primer-exercises/ch3/README.md

 cout << s[0] << endl;
 ```

-> gugeng: The code tries to print the first char of string s.
+The code tries to print the first char of string s.
 It's invalid since string is empty;

 ## Exercise 3.10